PRE & POST NATAL WELLNESS IS BOOMING. KATE KIRRANE EXPLORES WHAT’S AVAILABLE AT SEED.

 NUTRITION – Eating a nutritious, balanced diet while pregnant helps you to stay healthy and ensures your baby grows and develops as it should.
 The food you eat is your baby’s main source of nourishment, so your food choices are really important.
-Morning sickness or changes to your appetite can impact your diet during pregnancy, so seeking advice from a Nutritional Therapist (such as Evie Whitehead) can be a good idea.
+Morning sickness or changes to your appetite can impact your diet during pregnancy, so seeking advice from a Nutritional Therapist can be a good idea.

 For more information on how to feel happy and healthy during your pregnancy and beyond, please visit the Pregnancy and Postnatal Health page on our website.